temple-geography/GUS-5073-Geovisualization/Lab1-Configure-environment/install-anaconda.md

 <img src="images/mac-terminal.png" title="A cute kitten" height="300" />

 2. Type in `conda info -e` in your terminal, you should see the `base` environment.
 The `base` is the default Python environment.
 We usually don't install Python modules in the `base`.
-3. Create a customized virutal environment called `geoviz`, `conda create -n geoviz python=3.8`.
+3. Create a customized virutal environment called `geoviz`, `conda create -n geoviz python=3.8 numpy jupyter matplotlib geopandas fiona`.
 You can use other names as you like.
 Let
 4. Install the required modules.
 Before you get started to install Python modules, we need to first activate the virtual environment we just created.
 Just type in `conda activate geoviz` in the terminal.
 	- install `geopandas`, type in `conda install geopandas` in the terminal.
 	- Install `jupyterlab`, type in `conda install jupyterlab` in the terminal.